TassioCarmo/havard-cs50x-week2-arrays/README.md

 **Compiling** source code into machine code is actually made up of four smaller steps:

-- mpreprocessing - get imports
+- preprocessing - get imports
 - compiling -  transform to assambly
 - assembling - transform assembly to machine code
 - linking - Libraries/imports are combined with the compiled binary of our program